-How a Withdrawal Definition Helps
+How Withdrawal Works and Withdrawal Definition

-What Happens after Withdrawal?
+What Happens After Withdrawal?

 - Psychotherapy, which takes place during one-on-one sessions with an addiction treatment specialist